TechCursed/Transaction-Analytics/Questions.md

-MICROSERVICES Q&As
+### MICROSERVICES Q&As

-Q1 (Basic)

-Interviewer: What do you mean by read‑only microservice in this context?
+Q1 : What do you mean by read‑only microservice in this context?

 ✅ Ideal Answer:
 By read‑only, I mean the service does not modify or influence transaction data or money movement.
 It only consumes transaction events, stores immutable records for analytics, and exposes REST APIs to read aggregated insights for dashboards, reporting, and compliance.
 This ensures analytics logic never interferes with critical transaction processing.

-Q2 (Basic)

-Interviewer: What problem was this service solving?
+Q2 : What problem was this service solving?

 ✅ Ideal Answer:
 The problem was to provide near‑real‑time financial insights—such as transaction volumes, success/failure rates, and merchant performance—without impacting core payment systems.
 Business, operations, and compliance teams needed fast and reliable analytics, and this service enabled that through an event‑driven, decoupled design.

-Q3 (Basic)

-Interviewer: What do you mean by event‑driven here?
+Q3 : What do you mean by event‑driven here?

 ✅ Ideal Answer:
 Event‑driven means the service reacts to transaction lifecycle events asynchronously instead of making synchronous calls.
 Core systems emit events like transaction initiated or completed, and this service consumes those events via a message queue to process analytics independently.

-✅ MEDIUM LEVEL (Design & Architecture)

-Q4 (Medium)

-Interviewer: Why did you choose an asynchronous event‑driven approach instead of API calls?
+Q4 : Why did you choose an asynchronous event‑driven approach instead of API calls?

 ✅ Ideal Answer:
 Using async events avoids tight coupling with transaction systems and ensures analytics processing never adds latency to payments.
 It also improves scalability, fault isolation, and reliability, since failures in analytics don’t affect transaction execution.

-Q5 (Medium)

-Interviewer: How did you ensure the metrics were near‑real‑time?
+Q5 : How did you ensure the metrics were near‑real‑time?

 ✅ Ideal Answer:
 Events were consumed as soon as they were published, and metrics were incrementally aggregated during ingestion rather than computed on demand.
 This allowed dashboards to reflect updates within seconds of a transaction completing, while still remaining eventually consistent.

-Q6 (Medium)

-Interviewer: What kind of data did this microservice ingest and store?
+Q6 : What kind of data did this microservice ingest and store?

 ✅ Ideal Answer:
 It ingested transaction lifecycle events containing transaction ID, amount, currency, status, merchant ID, region, and timestamp.
 The service stored immutable transaction facts in a raw metrics table and maintained pre‑aggregated summaries for faster reads.

-✅ ADVANCED LEVEL (Depth, Trade‑offs, Real‑World Thinking)

-Q7 (Advanced)

-Interviewer: How do you prevent duplicate events from corrupting analytics metrics?
+Q7 : How do you prevent duplicate events from corrupting analytics metrics?

 ✅ Ideal Answer:
 We implemented idempotency at the consumer level using a unique constraint on transaction ID and event type.
 If the same event is received more than once, the duplicate insert fails gracefully, ensuring aggregates are not double‑counted.

-Q8 (Advanced)

-Interviewer: Why not calculate analytics directly from the raw transactions table at query time?
+Q8 : Why not calculate analytics directly from the raw transactions table at query time?

 ✅ Ideal Answer:
 Query‑time aggregation would require frequent full‑table scans or large joins, which doesn’t scale under high transaction volumes.
 Pre‑aggregating metrics during ingestion allows O(1) reads for dashboards and keeps database load predictable and low.

-Q9 (Advanced)

-Interviewer: How does this design support compliance and auditing needs?
+Q9 : How does this design support compliance and auditing needs?

 ✅ Ideal Answer:
 By storing immutable, append‑only transaction facts, the system maintains a complete historical record that can be audited or replayed.
 Aggregates can always be regenerated from raw data, ensuring traceability and data consistency for compliance reporting.

-Q10 (Advanced)

-Interviewer: What happens if this analytics service goes down during peak transaction hours?
+Q10 : What happens if this analytics service goes down during peak transaction hours?

 ✅ Ideal Answer:
 Nothing impacts transactions.
 Core systems continue processing payments normally.
 Events remain queued in the message broker and are processed once the analytics service recovers.
 This failure isolation is a key benefit of the event‑driven design.

+Q11.
 What do you mean by asynchronous ingestion?

-What interviewer is testing:
-Conceptual clarity.

 ✅ Answer:
 Asynchronous ingestion means the analytics service consumes transaction events independently without blocking or waiting for the core transaction flow.
 Events are published to RabbitMQ, and the analytics service processes them later at its own pace, ensuring no impact on transaction latency.

-2️⃣ Why did you use events instead of direct API calls?
+Q12.
+Why did you use events instead of direct API calls?

-What interviewer is testing:
-Decoupling mindset.

 ✅ Answer:
 Direct API calls would tightly couple analytics to transaction systems, introducing latency and failure dependency.
 Events allow loose coupling, fault isolation, and scalability—analytics failures don’t affect transaction execution.

-3️⃣ What are transaction lifecycle events?
+Q13.
+What are transaction lifecycle events?

-What interviewer is testing:
-Domain understanding.

 ✅ Answer:
 They represent different states of a transaction, such as TransactionInitiated, TransactionCompleted, and TransactionFailed, allowing downstream systems like analytics to understand how a transaction progressed without querying core systems.

-4️⃣ Why were only initiated, completed, and failed events used?
+Q14.
+Why were only initiated, completed, and failed events used?

-What interviewer is testing:
-Event design reasoning.

 ✅ Answer:
 These events capture the essential business lifecycle: when a transaction starts, when it succeeds, and when it fails.
 They are sufficient to derive volume, success rates, failure analysis, and financial summaries without overloading the system.

-5️⃣ Why RabbitMQ specifically?
+Q15.
+Why RabbitMQ specifically?

-What interviewer is testing:
-Technology choice.

 ✅ Answer:
 RabbitMQ is well‑suited for reliable event delivery, flexible routing, and moderate‑to‑high throughput use cases.
 It integrates easily with Spring, supports acknowledgments and retries, and fits analytics ingestion patterns well.

-6️⃣ How does this design protect core transaction systems?
+Q16.
+How does this design protect core transaction systems?

-What interviewer is testing:
-Safety guarantees.

 ✅ Answer:
 The transaction system only publishes an event and moves on.
 Even if analytics is slow or down, RabbitMQ buffers messages and retries delivery later, ensuring transaction processing remains unaffected.

-7️⃣ What happens if analytics service goes down?
+Q17.
+What happens if analytics service goes down?

-What interviewer is testing:
-Failure isolation.

 ✅ Answer:
 Transactions continue normally.
 Events stay in RabbitMQ and are processed once the service recovers.
 No transaction data is lost, and no upstream systems are blocked.

+Q18.
 How does RabbitMQ fit into the decoupling?

-What interviewer is testing:
-System architecture understanding.

 ✅ Answer:
 RabbitMQ acts as an intermediary.
 Producers don’t know who consumes the events, and consumers don’t know who produced them.
 This removes direct dependencies and allows independent scaling and deployment.

-9️⃣ How do you ensure messages are not lost?
+Q19.
+How do you ensure messages are not lost?

-What interviewer is testing:
-Reliability knowledge.

 ✅ Answer:
 We use durable exchanges and queues, persistent messages, and manual acknowledgments.
 Messages are acknowledged only after successful database persistence.

-🔟 How do you handle duplicate events?
+Q20.
+How do you handle duplicate events?

-What interviewer is testing:
-Idempotency.

 ✅ Answer:
 We enforce idempotency at the database level using a unique constraint on transaction_id and event_type.
 Duplicate messages are safely ignored without affecting aggregates.

-1️⃣1️⃣ How do you handle message failures?
+Q21.
+How do you handle message failures?

-What interviewer is testing:
-Error handling.

 ✅ Answer:
 On processing failures, the message is retried.
 After repeated failures, it’s routed to a Dead Letter Queue (DLQ) for inspection and correction without blocking the pipeline.

-1️⃣2️⃣ How do events flow from core systems to analytics?
+Q22.
+How do events flow from core systems to analytics?

-What interviewer is testing:
-End‑to‑end understanding.

 ✅ Answer:
 Core systems publish events to a RabbitMQ exchange, which routes them to analytics queues based on routing keys.
 The analytics consumer processes and persists them asynchronously.

-1️⃣3️⃣ Why not expose analytics directly from transaction DBs?
+Q23.
+Why not expose analytics directly from transaction DBs?

-What interviewer is testing:
-Separation of concerns.

 ✅ Answer:
 Querying transactional databases for analytics would introduce load, slow down transactions, and risk data contention.
 Dedicated analytics storage keeps operational systems fast and stable.

-1️⃣4️⃣ How does eventual consistency apply here?
+Q24.
+How does eventual consistency apply here?

-What interviewer is testing:
-Distributed systems concepts.

 ✅ Answer:
 Analytics data may lag slightly behind real‑time transactions, but it eventually reflects the correct state once all events are processed.
 This trade‑off enables scalability and safety.

-🔴 ADVANCED LEVEL (15–20)

-Architecture, scaling, trade‑offs, and senior‑level depth

-1️⃣5️⃣ How do you scale this ingestion pipeline?
+Q25.
+How do you scale this ingestion pipeline?

-What interviewer is testing:
-Scalability thinking.

 ✅ Answer:
 The analytics service is stateless, so we scale horizontally by adding more consumers.
 RabbitMQ distributes messages across consumers, allowing parallel processing during peak traffic.

-1️⃣6️⃣ How do you maintain ordering guarantees?
+Q26.
+How do you maintain ordering guarantees?

-What interviewer is testing:
-Advanced messaging behavior.

 ✅ Answer:
 Ordering is not strictly required globally, but per‑transaction consistency is maintained using transaction IDs.
 The final state is derived correctly even if events arrive slightly out of order.

-1️⃣7️⃣ Why not Kafka instead of RabbitMQ?
+Q27.
+Why not Kafka instead of RabbitMQ?

-What interviewer is testing:
-Trade‑off awareness.

 ✅ Answer:
 RabbitMQ suits moderate throughput and routing‑based patterns with simpler operational overhead.
 Kafka would be preferred for very high throughput, long‑term retention, or stream processing needs.

-1️⃣8️⃣ How do you rebuild analytics data if logic changes?
+Q28.
+How do you rebuild analytics data if logic changes?

-What interviewer is testing:
-Rebuildability & audit.

 ✅ Answer:
 Because raw events are stored as immutable facts, we can replay them through the consumer to recompute aggregates without touching transaction systems.

-1️⃣9️⃣ How do you ensure analytics never slows down payments?
+Q29.
+How do you ensure analytics never slows down payments?

-What interviewer is testing:
-Fintech safety.

 ✅ Answer:
 There is no synchronous dependency.
 The transaction flow ends once an event is published.
 Analytics processing happens independently and cannot impact transaction latency or success.

-2️⃣0️⃣ What would break if this decoupling didn’t exist?
+Q30.
+What would break if this decoupling didn’t exist?

-What interviewer is testing:
-Architectural maturity.

 ✅ Answer:
 Failures or slowness in analytics could block transactions, cause cascading outages, increase latency, and violate financial SLAs—making the system unsafe for fintech workloads.

-✅ BASIC LEVEL (Conceptual Clarity)

-Q1 (Basic)

-Interviewer: What do you mean by an idempotent consumer?
+Q1 : What do you mean by an idempotent consumer?

 ✅ Ideal Answer:
 An idempotent consumer ensures that processing the same event multiple times produces the same outcome as processing it once.
 Even if duplicate messages are delivered, the system state remains correct and consistent.

-Q2 (Basic)

-Interviewer: Why do you need idempotency in message‑driven systems?
+Q2 : Why do you need idempotency in message‑driven systems?

 ✅ Ideal Answer:
 Because message brokers can deliver duplicate events due to retries, network failures, or consumer crashes.
 Without idempotency, duplicates can corrupt data, especially in financial systems.

-Q3 (Basic)

-Interviewer: What is meant by duplicate‑event handling?
+Q3 : What is meant by duplicate‑event handling?

 ✅ Ideal Answer:
 Duplicate‑event handling refers to detecting and safely ignoring already processed events, ensuring they don’t cause double inserts or double aggregation in downstream systems.

-Q4 (Basic)

-Interviewer: What kind of problems can duplicates cause in analytics systems?
+Q4 : What kind of problems can duplicates cause in analytics systems?

 ✅ Ideal Answer:
 Duplicates can inflate transaction counts, overstate financial volume, skew success/failure ratios, and cause incorrect business or compliance reports.

-Q5 (Basic)

-Interviewer: What does schema validation mean here?
+Q5 : What does schema validation mean here?

 ✅ Ideal Answer:
 Schema validation ensures incoming events adhere to a predefined structure and data contract, such as expected fields, data types, and allowed values, before processing them.

-✅ MEDIUM LEVEL (Implementation & Design)

-Q6 (Medium)

-Interviewer: How did you implement idempotency in your consumer?
+Q6 : How did you implement idempotency in your consumer?

 ✅ Ideal Answer:
 Using a unique business key—typically a combination of transaction ID and event type—enforced through a database unique constraint.
 If a duplicate event is processed, the insert fails gracefully and the event is ignored.

-Q7 (Medium)

-Interviewer: Why is database‑level idempotency preferred over in‑memory checks?
+Q7 : Why is database‑level idempotency preferred over in‑memory checks?

 ✅ Ideal Answer:
 Database‑level idempotency is durable and works across restarts and multiple consumer instances.
 In‑memory checks fail in distributed systems or when consumers restart.

-Q8 (Medium)

-Interviewer: What schema validation strategies did you use?
+Q8 : What schema validation strategies did you use?

 ✅ Ideal Answer:
 We validated required fields, data types, and enum values at the consumer boundary—often using JSON schema or DTO validation—before business processing or database writes.

-Q9 (Medium)

-Interviewer: What happens if an event fails schema validation?
+Q9 : What happens if an event fails schema validation?

 ✅ Ideal Answer:
 Invalid events are rejected and sent to a Dead Letter Queue for inspection, preventing corrupt or malformed data from entering the analytics pipeline.

-Q10 (Medium)

-Interviewer: How do retries interact with idempotency?
+Q10 : How do retries interact with idempotency?

 ✅ Ideal Answer:
 Retries may resend the same event multiple times, but because the consumer is idempotent, retries do not cause duplicate state changes, making retries safe.

-✅ ADVANCED LEVEL (Production Depth & Trade‑offs)

-Q11 (Advanced)

-Interviewer: You mentioned exactly‑once processing semantics.
+Q11 : You mentioned exactly‑once processing semantics.
 How did you achieve that?

 ✅ Ideal Answer:
 True exactly‑once isn’t guaranteed by most brokers, so we achieved effectively‑once semantics by combining at‑least‑once delivery with idempotent consumers and transactional database writes.